Laura Balbo

-Laura Balbo (born Padua, 30 November 1933) is an Italian sociologist and politician.
+Laura Balbo (30 November 1933 – 16 April 2026) was an Italian sociologist and politician.
 A Fulbright Scholar, Balbo initially studied at the Universities of Padua and California, Berkeley before teaching at the Universities of Milan and Ferrara.
 She has also held visiting roles at Harvard University and the University of California, Santa Cruz.
 She has also served in the Italian Parliament, including holding cabinet positions under Massimo D'Alema between 1998 and 2000.